abstractmachines/r-stats-probability/README.md

 1. Each possible value of the random variable must be assigned a nonzero probability;
 2. All of the probabilities must sum to a total probability of `1`.

 ## Binomial Probability Distribution

-To be continued when there is more time :) Essentially, repeated uniform experiments of a series of failures and successes, for example $\{F,F,F,F,S,F,S,F...\}$; the random variable for the binomial distribution counts the number of successes in each trial.
+The binomial distribution is *identical, independent* trials.
+These are uniform experiments of a series of failures and successes, for example $\{F,F,F,F,S,F,S,F...\}$; the random variable for the binomial distribution counts the number of successes in each trial.

 > Distribution: